zannloo/tp/docs/UserGuide.md

 ### Deletes a Student or Group: `rm`

-Removes a student or group from the specified directory.
+Removes a student or group from the specified path.

 **Format:** `rm SPECIFIED_PATH`

 #### Acceptable values for each parameter:

 `SPECIFIED_PATH`:
-- Must be a valid path to a student or group that you would like to delete.
+- Must be a valid path to a student or group that you would like to remove.

 <box type="success" seamless>